iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 An instance has a number of functions available:

-`instance.highlight(eles, options)`
+`instance.highlight(args)`

-Highlights eles based on the given options.
-The options can have the following four values:
+Highlights eles based on the given arguments.
+The arguments have 2 components:

+args.eles contains the elements to be highlighted.

+args.option contains the highlighting color option.
+It can have the following four values:

 "highlighted" --> Blue border

-"highlighted2" --> Purple border
+"highlighted2" --> Green border

-"highlighted3" --> Green border
+"highlighted3" --> Yellow border

-"highlighted4" --> Pink border
+"highlighted4" --> Red border

 `instance.unhighlight(eles)`

 Unhighlights the eles.

-`instance.highlightNeighbors(eles, option)`
+`instance.highlightNeighbors(args)`
-* Aliases: `instance.highlightNeighbours(eles, option)`
+* Aliases: `instance.highlightNeighbours(args)`

 Highlights eles' neighborhood & unhighlights others' neighborhood (based on the color option) at first use.